corestoreio/parrot/README.md

 - Add tests when practical.

 Frontend:
-- Add localization parrot itself.
+- Localize the web app.
 - Cleanup CSS, switch to SASS?.
 - Add tests when practical.